 - Gains and losses from sales or exchanges of real or tangible personal property are in Illinois if the property is located in Illinois at the time of the sale or exchange.
-Gains or losses from the sale or exchange of intangible personal property are not allocable to Illinois. - Illinois State Lottery winnings and proceeds from sales or other transfers of rights to lottery winnings are allocable to Illinois. - Other unspecified items of income or deduction of a nonresident trust or estate are not allocable to Illinois. - Nonbusiness income from S corporations, partnerships, and other fiduciaries is allocated to Illinois as if the trust or estate received it directly.
+Gains or losses from the sale or exchange of intangible personal property are not allocable to Illinois. - Illinois State Lottery winnings and proceeds from sales or other transfers of rights to lottery winnings are allocable to Illinois. - Sports wagering winnings from Illinois sources are allocable to Illinois for tax years ending on or after December 31, 2021. - Other unspecified items of income or deduction of a nonresident trust or estate are not allocable to Illinois. - Nonbusiness income from S corporations, partnerships, and other fiduciaries is allocated to Illinois as if the trust or estate received it directly.
 See the Illinois Schedule K-1-P furnished by the S corporation or partnership, or the Illinois Schedule K-1-T furnished by the fiduciary to determine what income is allocable to Illinois.